 Microplastics ban: what rules apply now?

-Which products does the ban apply to?
+To what products does the ban not apply?

-When will the ban take effect?
+When will the ban be expanded?

 The timeline below shows when the rules take effect for each category.
-Until then, you may still sell those products, but not after the date stated.

 Timeline ban on microplastics

-The ban on microplastics has applied to a number of products since 17 October 2023.
+The ban on microplastics has applied to a number of products since 2023.
 The law will be expanded in the coming years and will apply to more and more products.

 • On 17 October 2023, the ban came into force for loose glitter, loose plastic granules, and products with microbeads for scrubbing or exfoliating (such as exfoliating creams and cleaning products).